×

 What is a Sun Solaris Operating System?

-Sun Microsystems Sun Solaris operating system or Solarisx OS was developed in 1992.
-It is a Unix-based operating system by developed by Sun Microsystems is a successor to SunOS, based on BSD Unix.
+The Sun Solaris operating system or Solaris OS was developed in 1992.
+It is a Unix-based operating system developed by Sun Microsystems is a successor to SunOS, based on BSD Unix.
 Sun Solaris platform is best known for its scalability.
 It is designed to provide a robust and stable environment for enterprise applications.

 In 2010, Sun Microsystems Sun Solaris operating system was acquired by Oracle Corporation and rebranded as Oracle Solaris.
 It supports SPARC Solaris platform and x86-64 servers and workstations that comply with single Unix specifications.
 Despite the change of ownership, it is still a reliable and robust operating system used in several enterprise environments.